barpec12/opal/OPAL/js/Readme.md

 Assume a call to `setX` with a tainted argument.
 At the end of the execution, `x` should be tainted.
 But in the WALA IFDS analysis, this is not the case.

 ## 4. Scalability
-This component does implement a subset of the StubDroid paper
+When using `invokeFunction` to call JavaScript from Java, the variable parameters are passed as `Object` and the return value is an `Object` as well.
+In case of primitive arguments or returns, boxing and unboxing is needed.
+In that case, the analysis needs the JDK to precisely resolve boxings.
+But the IFDS solver in the current state is too inefficient such that the `JavaScriptAwareIFDSAnalysis` gets slow.

+I have decided to implement a reader of the summaries from the *StubDroid* paper.
+Overriding the `useSummaries` field of `ForwardTaintAnalysis` enables the use of those summaries.
+With those, there is also no need to load the JDK, which further brings the analysis up to speed.
-S. Arzt and E. Bodden, "StubDroid: Automatic Inference of Precise Data-Flow Summaries for the Android Framework," 2016 IEEE/ACM 38th International Conference on Software Engineering (ICSE), 2016, pp. 725-735, doi: 10.1145/2884781.2884816.
+> S. Arzt and E. Bodden, "StubDroid: Automatic Inference of Precise Data-Flow Summaries for the Android Framework," 2016 IEEE/ACM 38th International Conference on Software Engineering (ICSE), 2016, pp. 725-735, doi: 10.1145/2884781.2884816.

 ## Things left open
 * While the `LocalJSSourceFinder` is able to find filenames, I did not implement a way to find these files in the filesystem.
 Thus, the `JavaScriptAnalysisCaller` ignores `JavaScriptFileSource`.
 * In various places, the analysis depends on finding a string constant.
 Plugging in a string analysis before running the JavaScript aware taint analysis might greatly improve the accuracy.
 * Pooling of JavaScript analysis calls.
 Currently, for each taint that gets handed over to the JavaScript, a new analysis run is started.
 We could save the overhead of constructing a JavaScript AST and exploded supergraph everytime by pooling all taints and only calling the JavaScript analysis when the worklist of the Java IFDS solver is empty.
+* Another optimization could be inside the IFDS solver: implementing unbalanced returns and only propagate zero-facts at sources.